 In addition, top cloud storage providers Amazon Web Services, Microsoft Azure and Google Cloud Platform use LTFS-attached tape libraries as part of their storage architectures, according to Iron Mountain.

 Magnetic tape cartridges are resilient, but they still require proper care.
 Although the lifespan of a tape is expressed in years, careless handling can cut that to weeks or could destroy a tape completely.

 Dust, dirt and oils are harmful to tape.
 Users should keep tapes in their plastic cases when they are not in use.
 In addition, users should not:

-- Handle the tape directly;
+- handle the tape directly;

-- Touch the tape surface; and
+- touch the tape surface; or

-- Open the drive doors manually.
+- open the drive doors manually.